Hi! I’m Annie!

 I've been photographing weddings since 2012, and currently living in Sacramento.
 Originally from Southern California, I moved to the Bay Area after earning a degree in Film & Media from UC Santa Barbara.
 While I thought I'd pursue the film and TV industry, I discovered my love for still photography, documenting behind-the-scenes moments on student films and community projects.

+Photography is my way of telling stories when words fail me (which is often).
 It’s what I can’t help but do when I encounter the simple, genuine expressions of what it means to be human.

+I am vehemently passionate about making photographs for people during one of the most significant milestones of their lives.
 Intricacies and nuances of a social ritual we call a wedding are the most curious, especially with the way each couple makes it their own.
 It’s a joyful treasure hunt to witness the moments—big and small—shared among people from all walks of life.

 I received an email: “You have a new print order!”
 It was a candid shot from Sarah and Alexander’s 2020 backyard wedding—two people sitting at a table, laughing at something off-camera.
 Karen had her hand up toward John, and their smiles were so big you could almost hear them laughing.